Poet laureate: Iran

 Mohammad-Taqi Bahar poet laureate of Mozaffar ad-Din Shah Qajar.

 In the 11th century, Iran-born Abu-al-Faraj Runi became a court poet during the Ghaznavid period.
 Manuchehri was another court poet during the aforementioned period.
 Qatran Tabrizi was the court poet of the dynasties of the Rawadids and Shaddadids.
 During the 13th century, Khwaju Kermani was the official court poet of Il-Khanid rulers Abu Sa'id Bahadur Khan and Arpa Ke'un, the Mozaffarid Mubariz al-Din Muhammad, and Abu Ishaq Inju of the Inju dynasty.
 Farid Isfarayini was the court poet of the Salghurids in Shiraz.
 In the 14th century, Salman Savaji was the court poet of the Jalayirids.
 Sometime during the 15th century, Baba Fighani Shirazi became the court poet of Aq Qoyunlu Ya'qub Beg.

 During the Safavid era, Vahshi Bafqi was the poet laureate of Ghiyat al-Din Mir Miran.
 Shifa'i Isfahani was the poet laureate of Shah Abbas I, who highly valued him, granting him the honorific title of malik al-shu'arā wa mumtāz-i Īrān.

 In the 17th century, Taleb Amoli was made the poet laureate of the Mughal emperor Jahangir (1618).
 Also, in the 17th century, during his travels to India, the Persian poet Kalim Kashani was made poet laureate by Mogul emperor Shah Jahan in 1632.
 During the 18th century, Saba (Fath-Ali Khan Kashani) was the poet laureate of Fath-Ali Shah Qajar.
 In the 19th century, Prince Gholam-Hossein Mirza was the poet laureate of Mozaffar al-Din Mirza in Tabriz.

 Mohammad-Taqi Bahar was the poet laureate of Mozaffar ad-Din Shah Qajar.
 He was born in Mashhad in 1884 (died 1951) and was a conservative figure among the modernists.
 He was appointed Poet Laureate by royal decree in 1903.

 Iraq

 In Iraq's ancient history, Ibn 'Atiyah Jarir was the court poet of Ibn Yusuf al-Hajjaj during the Umayyad period.
 Abd al-Malik Burhani was the poet laureate of Sanjar under Malik Shāh I and Sultān Sanjar.
 Regarding cities, Aban al-Lahiqi was the court poet of the Barmakids in Baghdad.
 Poets laureate of Iraq include Muhammed Mahdi al-Jawahiri.

 Israel

 Poets laureate of Israel include Avigdor Hameiri and Haim Gouri.

 Japan

-Kakinomoto no Hitomaro serve as the court poet of Empress Jitō.
-During the Heien period, Ariwara no Yukihira, Murasaki Shikibu, Fujiwara no Kintō and Akazome Emon were court poets.
+Kakinomoto no Hitomaro served as the court poet of Empress Jitō.
+During the Heian period, Ariwara no Yukihira, Murasaki Shikibu, Fujiwara no Kintō and Akazome Emon were court poets.
 Poets laureate of Japan include Baron Takasaki Masamitsu.
 The current Princess of Benin, Damarea Liao was named Japan's first 'National Youth Poet Laureate' in 2024.